Rhetoric Level (9th-12th)

 Independent Study (IS) provides an individual R4 student the opportunity to pursue a passion or explore a particular topic of interest and to gain considerable knowledge in that topic area.
 Participation in this course will serve to enhance skills in curating, analyzing, synthesizing, and integrating information from diverse sources and experiences.
 The Independent Study student will work closely with a CCA faculty member who has agreed to be the IS supervisor and who will approve the plan of study, direct the study in a mentorship role, and evaluate the outcome.
 Because IS requires greater self-discipline and a more developed sense of purpose and direction than a traditional course, the student who elects to take I.S. should be a highly motivated learner who is seeking a unique and personalized educational experience that will help to shape and inform further studies at the collegiate level.

-Join us back at Village Church of Barrington each Thursday for math class, a corporate study session and ACT/SAT Prep.
+Join us back at Village Church of Barrington each Thursday for math class, Spanish class, a corporate study session and ACT/SAT Prep.
 The day will begin at 8:20 am.
 The morning will consist of supervised study time for all students.
 Students enrolled in math will have a class in the morning.
 Students will enjoy lunch together and then participate in the electives of their choosing.
 Cost for the study hall will be $315 for the year.
 Elective courses can be found through the HEART program which meets on Thursdays at VCB.

 Study Hall is designed for students who would like to participate in Thursday enrichment activities, but they need a little extra time to finish some work.
 Students must bring their own work to be completed independently.
 There will be a proctor in the classroom to make sure students are quietly and diligently completing their work.